 The CAS ADD Court Office shall convey the application to the appropriate arbitral Panel and inform the parties of the arbitrator(s) appointed.

 All arbitrators must have legal training and possess recognized competence with regard to anti-doping matters.
-They must be independent of the parties and disclose immediately any circumstance likely to compromise their independence.
+They must be independent of the parties and must disclose immediately any circumstance likely to compromise their independence.

 They must be available for the CAS ADD at any time during the OG, and also outside the period of the OG if necessary.